0mykull/nvim-fountain/README.md

 Once installed, you can use the export commands to convert your Fountain screenplay to PDF:

 - PDF: `:FountainExportPDF [optional-filename.pdf]`

-The preview command (`:FountainPreview`) generates a temporary HTML file and opens it in your default browser.

 ## Example Files